csc510g12/Recipe-Recommender-V2/README.md

 ## :page_facing_up: License <a name="License"></a>

 This project is licensed under the terms of the MIT license.
-Please check [License](https://github.com/PvPatel-1001/Recipe_Recommender/blob/master/LICENSE) for more details.
+Please check [License](https://github.com/SE-Fall-2024-Team-69/RecipeRecommender/blob/master/LICENSE) for more details.

 ## :pencil2: Contributions <a name="Contributions"></a>

-Please see our [CONTRIBUTING.md](https://github.com/pnprathima/Recipe_Recommender/blob/master/CONTRIBUTING.md) for instructions on how to contribute to the project by completing some of the issues.
+Please see our [CONTRIBUTING.md](https://github.com/SE-Fall-2024-Team-69/RecipeRecommender/blob/master/CONTRIBUTING.md) for instructions on how to contribute to the project by completing some of the issues.

 ## FUTURE SCOPE

-1. Nutritional Info: Show calorie counts and nutrition facts for each recipe.
+1. Add scrapers: Retrieve recipes from already existing websites.
 2. Recipe Recommendations: Suggest similar recipes with a smart recommendation model.
 3. Ingredient Price Comparison: Link ingredients to compare prices across multiple websites.
 4. Smart Meal Planner: Automatically generate weekly meal plans and grocery lists based on user preferences and available ingredients.

 ## Team Members

-Saraogi, Devang <br>
+Mullamuri, Venkata Yaswanth <br>
-Behar, Snehil <br>
+Gupta, Ayush <br>
-Tandel, Om <br>
+Baddi, Yaswanth <br>

 ## Troubleshooting and Support
 Common issues observed and solutions:<br>